euwbah/musescore-xen-tuner/README.md

 2 2 x^2
 ```

 We start declaring a ligature with `lig(1,2)`.
-The numbers `1,2` represent the Nth accidental chains that this ligature applies to.
-This means that if we add more accidental chains later on, the ligature will only search-and-replace symbols regarding these two chains, and will not affect the others.
+The numbers `1,2` represent the Nth accidental chains that this ligature applies to &mdash; meaning that it will only replace symbols that are part of the 1st and 2nd accidental chains, leaving other chain's symbols untouched.

 After that, we declare each search-and-replace condition on a new line.

-`-2 -1 bbv` means that if the 1st accidental chain is on degree -2 (double flat), and the second accidental chain is on degree -1 (down arrow), then we replace it with the single symbol `bbv`.
+`-2 -1 bbv` means that if the 1st accidental chain is on degree -2 (double flat), and the second accidental chain is on degree -1 (down arrow), then we replace it with the single symbol `bbv` (double flat with single down arrow).

 > ⚠️ IMPORTANT: The degrees `-2 -1` **must be specified in the same order as the ligature's chain declaration**.
 >